pulimeng/eToxPred/README.md

 To use the package to train your own models:
 1. Prepare the training dataset.
 The dataset contains two parts: the fingerprints and the label.
 The label can be the binary class labels for toxicity prediction or the SAscores.
 The dataset has to be stored in a .smi file in the format:
  [SMILES string\tID\tLabel].
-2. Train the DBN for SAscore prediction.
-Run the `sa_dbn.py` in the SAscore folder by `python sa_dbn.py -i your_training_set.smi`
-  - The input arguement is the path to your training datset.
-The data has to be in the format:
-  - The data will be randomly split into training, testing, and validation sets (60%/20%/20%).
-  - The parameters of the DBN can be changed in `sa_dbn.py` at line 471.
-    - `finetune_lr is` the learning rate used in finetune stage.
-Default is 0.2.
-    - `pretrainig_epochs` is the epochs employed in the pretraining stage.
-Default is 20.
-    - `k` is the number of Gibbs steps in CD/PCD.
-Default is 1.
-    - `training_epochs` is the maxical number of iterations ot run the optimizer.
-Default is 1000
-    - `batch_size` is the the size of a minibatch.
-Default is 50.
-  - The best trained model will be saved as `best_sa_model.pkl`, which can be used for prediction later.
-Note that the model trained with GPU can only be used with GPU prediction.
-3. Train the ET for toxicity prediction.
+2. Train the ET for toxicity prediction.
 Select the best parameters automatically.
 Run `xtrees_param_tune.py` in the toxicity folder by `python xtrees_param_tube.py -i your_training_set.txt`.
   - The input arguement is the path to your training datset.
   - The input data should contain both toxic and non-toxic instances.
 Otherwise, the code will produce error since the model predicts everything to be toxic or non-toxic.
   - The parameters to be tuned are: